leolalopeslobo/Database_Technologies/Note2.md

 Fifth Rule 5:
 The comprehensive data sublanguage rule
   A database can only be accessed using a language having linear syntax (linear syntax means english language) that supports data definition, data manipulation, and transaction managaement operation (this also made it popular since the language was simple and plain).
 Eg: SQL
-  If the database allows access to the language without
+  If the database allows access to the language without the use of this language, then that is a validation